benaiahk/CS461-Schedule-Optimizer/README.md

 keep the old state.
 The acceptance probabilty can be calculated by: "exp(-(oldScore - newScore) / T)" This means that the chances of exploring a state with a smaller score decreases as the temperature decreases.

-The temperature will decrease by the specified rate if one of the following are satisfied:
-- 4000 attempts are made
-- 400 successful attempts are made
+The temperature will decrease by the specified rate if 4000 attempts are made OR 400 successful attempts, those that result in taking a new state, are made.
 The program will terminate if 4000 attempts are made unsuccessfully OR the maximum temperature drops below the minimum temperature.